merttrkr/CQRS-microservices/README.md

 # CQRS-microservices
-Markup : * based on rent-a-car project of Engin Demiroğ.
+ * based on rent-a-car project of Engin Demiroğ.
  * added deployment with docker-compose for caching with and changed database to postgres.
  * added microservices implementation to CQRS architecture
  * added RabbitMQ with mass transit for future services.